EstherPlomp/TNW-OS-support/README.md

 Information for any Open Science/Data/Software questions for TNW.

-Contributions by David Leibold, ..., ...
+Contributions by David Leibold, Bjorn Batholdy, ...

+Several of the images were created using [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion).